-7 Pro Tips for Surviving the Awkward Grow-Out Hair Phase
+8 Pro Tips for Surviving the Awkward Grow-Out Hair Phase

 Have a Plan

-Mapping out a hair plan with your stylist means that their should be tasks that apply to the middle of the process, and not just the end result.
+Mapping out a hair plan with your stylist means that there should be tasks that apply to the middle of the process and not just the end.

 “When you run a marathon, they don’t just post signs at the start and the finish lines.
 There are mile markers along the way,” says Lindsay.
 “Do the same with your hair.
 Decide some style markers that you can meet along the way so you have something new and fresh to look forward to as you grow it out.”